tlswg/tls13-spec/draft-ietf-tls-tls13.md

 When record protection has not yet been engaged, TLSPlaintext structures are written directly onto the wire.
 Once record protection has started, TLSPlaintext records are protected and sent as described in the following section.
+Note that application data records MUST NOT be written to the wire unprotected (see
+{{protocol-overview}} for details).

 ## Record Payload Protection